icyblob/system_server/README.md

 # system_server

-A server for handling the request and respond to the nodes and have ability to saving things into database
+A server for handling the request and respond to the nodes and have ability to saving things into database.
+This server code is Flask based at the momment.

 # Structure
 - **app.py** : Python file for handle connection with data base and web app